dokku/omakase/README.md

 - `error`: Whether an error occurred during processing

 > Todo: How do we expose stdout?
 Should the Status object actually be more structured?
 Should it serialize to json directly for use by ansible?

-The `NeedsExecution()` function should check if the task should be executed.
-This may always return true, or may execute something to figure out if the task still needs execution.

 The `init()` function registers the task for usage within a recipe.